awsdocs/aws-cloudformation-user-guide/doc_source/blue-green.md

 The following example sets up an ECS blue/green deployment through CodeDeploy, with a traffic routing progress of 15 percent per step, with a stabilization period of 5 minutes between each step\.
 Creating a stack with the template would provision the initial configuration of the deployment\.

-If you then made any changes to properties in the `"BlueTaskSet"` resource that require that resource be replaced, CloudFormation would then inititiate a green deployment as part of the stack update\.
+If you then made any changes to properties in the `"BlueTaskSet"` resource that require that resource be replaced, CloudFormation would then initiate a green deployment as part of the stack update\.

 ### JSON<a name="blue-green-template-example.json"></a>